Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Mixing at the bifurcation point: Numerical results

 On the right panel of Fig.~\ref{fig:w2VSmu}, a zoom to $\delta \in [-1, 1]$ allows for a more detailed analysis of the changes in the second eigenvalue.
 There, the numerical approximations of $\Re(\lambda_1)$ are represented by crosses in the same colors as the left panel for the same values of $\epsilon$.
 On top of them is plotted their least-square fit of the line $y = a + b \delta$.
-Interestingly, one can see that the linear regressions perform very well for a range of values of $\delta$ around $\delta_c$, the latter increasing with $\epsilon$.
+Interestingly, {\mkr the linear regressions performs} very well for a range of {\mkr $\delta$'s values close to} $0$, the latter increasing with $\epsilon$.
 Even more surprising, the slope of the linear regressions does not seem to depend on the noise level $\epsilon$.
-In other words, the dependence of the minimum decay rate of correlations $\Re(\lambda_1)$ on the control parameter $\delta$ around $\delta_c$ is close to linear, on a range which increases with the noise level $\epsilon$ but with a coefficient which does not depend on $\epsilon$.
+In other words, the dependence of the minimum decay rate of correlations $\Re(\lambda_1)$ on the control parameter $\delta$ around $0$ is close to linear, on a range which increases with the noise level $\epsilon$ but with a coefficient which does not depend on $\epsilon$.

-To learn more about the role of the noise for $\delta = \delta_c$, the approximation of the real part of the leading eigenvalues versus $\epsilon$ are represented on the bottom panel of Fig.~\ref{fig:w2VSmu} by crosses.
+To learn more about the role of the noise for $\delta = 0$, the approximation of the real part of the leading eigenvalues versus $\epsilon$ are represented on the bottom panel of Fig.~\ref{fig:w2VSmu} by crosses.
 Least square fits $y = a + b \epsilon$ are also represented by lines.
 In agreement with the {\mk scaling relationship} \eqref{eq:rescaleCritical}, all real parts depend linearly on $\epsilon$.
 Yet, it is interesting to see that the slope of the lines is steeper for higher-rank eigenvalues, farther from the imaginary axis.
 In other words, eigenvalues farther from the imaginary axis are more sensitive to the noise, so that, as the noise level is increased, they move away from the imaginary axis at a faster rate.